Welcome to Green Livelihoods

-However, the news that another 300 000 jobs were lost in the last quarter of 2021 has convinced us to broaden out the entrepreneurship training into any and every sector.
+However, the rising unemployment rates especially among youth convinced us to broaden out the entrepreneurship training into any and every sector.

 C4L has trained 300 young women and men how to install Solar water heaters on the roofs of homes.
-Switching over from elecrical geysers to Solar water heats could be seen as an act of patriotism, given the condition of Eskom.
-This one small step for a house is also a huge step in terms of environmental impact.
+Switching over from elecrical geysers to Solar water heaters could be seen as an act of patriotism, given the condition of Eskom.
+This one small step for a house is also a huge step for the country in terms of environmental impact.
 Because to keep the water in every electrical geyser hot for one year consumes one ton of coal!

 • Carbon forestry (i.e. growing Spekboom)

-• Nutrition and medicinal gardening (i.e. growing Tree Spinach)
+• Nutrition and medicinal gardening (i.e. growing Spinach Trees)

 • Rainwater harvesting